 - Cinnamon sticks

-Garnish with Swerve sweetened whipped cream, nutmeg and cinnamon sticks, if desired.
+- Garnish with Swerve sweetened whipped cream, nutmeg and cinnamon sticks, if desired.
+Note: If you want to keep this recipe "dairy free", then omit the whipped cream garnish.